Touriga National Wine Variety

 But Touriga also makes good table wines.

 The strong flavours of this variety can be captured in table wines.
-The Portuguese use it for this purpose in the Dao DOC, blended with other varieties.
+The Portuguese use it for this purpose in several DOC regions, most often blended with other varieties.

 Wineries in Australia with Touriga